 Key dates

-Proceedings of CRC2025 will be made available to the conference participants prior to the event free of charge.
+CRC2025 have been published by Springer as RILEM Bookseries and will be indexed in SCOPUS and Google Scholar.
+Proceedings were made available to the conference participants free of charge.

-DAY 1
+DAY 1 (Thursday, 11 Sept)

 8:00-9:00 | Registration

-9:00-13:00 | Morning sessions with coffee break
+9:30-13:00 | Morning sessions with coffee break

-13:00-14:00 | Lunch
+13:00-14:20 | Lunch

-14:00-18:00 | Afternoon sessions with coffee break
+14:20-18:10 | Afternoon sessions with coffee break

 19:00 | Conference dinner

-DAY 2
+DAY 2 (Friday, 12 Sept)

-9:00-13:00 | Morning sessions with coffee break
+9:00-13:10 | Morning sessions with coffee break

 We use cookies to improve your experience.
 Agreeing allows us to analyze browsing behavior.
 Opting out may affect features.